redefine-cs/redefine-cs.github.io/index.md

 We believe in the power of *personalized* education as a meaningful way to sustainably impact learning and personal development.
 The **redefine** program will always use live instruction and encourage community-building through group-work whenever possible.
 Moreover, instruction will be supplemented by guest-speakers and talks that will highlight how computer science permeates many industries.

-The program will run from June 24th until August 8th.
-For more information about [the syllabus](syllabus) and [the program staff](staff), check out the links on the left.
+The course will run from June 26th until August 14th.
+For more information about [the program](program) and [the staff](staff), check out the links on the left.